yowlonglee/Enhanced-Powergaming-Scripts/README.md

 - hot_key_DetectIllusion toggles on and off constantly detecting illusions.

+- hot_key_CowledCheck toggles on and off to cast spells in Athkatla if they have not paid the bounty or finished fighting the Cowled Wizards.

 ### Script Tweaks

 This allows the player to fine-tune aspects of the scripts.
 1 turns the feature on while 0 turns it off.